-- Click on the option to fix the Translation in X. - Enter the attribute name as Fixed in X and click the Apply button to add the attribute to the Apply button to add keep the dialog active. - Click on the option to fix the Translation in Y. - Enter the attribute name as Fixed in X and Y and click the OK button to add the attribute to the Streeview.
+- Click on the option to fix the Translation in X. - Enter the attribute name as Fixed in X and click the Apply button to add the attribute to the Treeview and keep the dialog active. - Click on the option to fix the Translation in Y. - Enter the attribute name as Fixed in X and Y and click the OK button to add the attribute to the Treeview.